danjgale/reg-fusion/README.md

 ## Notes

-`regfusion` implements the same two registration fusion approaches as the original MATLAB version by *Wu et al* (see `tests/` for validations).
+`regfusion` implements the same two registration fusion approaches by *Wu et al*, and is validated against the original MATLAB version (see `tests/`).
 However, there are some differences in the API:
 - `regfusion` does not have the `-n` flag that determines the number of subjects used to create the average mapping.
 That is because the standalone scripts of the MATLAB versions only uses all 1490 subjects, and thus `regfusion` does too
 - `regfusion` does not have the `-m` flag because no MATLAB is required
 - `regfusion` does not have the `-f` flag because, technically, Freesurfer is not required.
-However, it is strongly recommended to get a freely available Freesurfer license because we are ultimately projecting to Freesurfer's fsaverage
+However, it is strongly recommended that you have a freely available Freesurfer license because we are ultimately projecting to Freesurfer's fsaverage
 - Unlike the original MATLAB version, `regfusion` has a `-t` flag (`out_type` in `vol_to_fsaverage`; see above for description).
 The original MATLAB version outputs NIfTI images (`regfusion` default), but this option lets `regfusion` output to GIfTIs, which are generally preferred for surface files.
 Users are encouraged to set `-t`/`out_type` to one of the GIfTI output types if they find that GIfTIs are more suitable for their needs

 Some useful things to know:
-- *Wu et al* show that`RF_ANTs` is generally the better approaches of the two, which is why it is the default in `regfusion`. `RF_M3Z` seems best-suited if the normalization was performed via Freesurfer.
+- *Wu et al* show that RF-ANTs is generally the better approaches of the two, which is why it's the default in `regfusion`.
+RF-M3Z seems best-suited if the normalization was performed via Freesurfer.
 - As *Wu et al* emphasize, the *actual* best practice here avoid projecting standard volumetric coordinates (e.g., MNI) to fsaverage altogether.
 Alternatives include performing all you analyses in subject/native volumetric coordinates and projecting that data to fsaverage, based on Freesurfer's `recon-all`.
 Or, perform analyses directly in fsaverage after running `recon-all`.
 Projecting data from one standard coordinates space to another is loses precision at each step (see *Wu et al* for details).
 Neverthless, people do this all the time and these registration fusion approaches ensure that these projections are as accurate as possible.
 - Relating to the previous point: If you do project from MNI/Colin coordinates to fsaverage, it's probably a wise idea to find a way to still show your data in volume-space too (e.g., as supplementary figures/material).